 Finally, we assess the robustness of debloated software by running new tests not seen during dynamic profiling.
 We use 80% of the original test suite in each project for profiling and debloating.
 Then we use the remaining 20% as a hold-out test set for examining the robustness of each debloated project.
-In particular, for the three projects with one test case, we only use their tests for robustness assessment.
+We build this 20% hold-out set by selecting classes with the least number of tests in order.
+This leaves fewer classes for dynamic profiling and thus we conservatively estimate the number of test successes.
+For the three projects with one test case, we only use their tests, as is.
 The hold-out test set contains 42 test cases on average.

 JSHRINK does not cause any test failures in 22 out of 26 projects when running the debloated project on its hold-out test set.
 JSHRINK causes 3, 5, 45, and 1 test failures in the remaining four projects respectively-retrofit1-okhttps3-client, junit, java-apns, and autoLoadCache.
 This implies that, though there is a chance that unseen executions may cause runtime exceptions in debloated software, the chance is relatively low - only 4 out of 26 projects (15%) in our benchmark.
 This should be attributed to the design choice of using both static reachability analysis and dynamic profiling in JSHRINK.
-While dynamic profiling precisely captures all invoked methods in previous executions and handles dynamic features, static reachability analysis overapproximates other potential reachable code from given entry points, improving the robustness of debloated software compared to purely dynamic profiling alone.
+While dynamic profiling precisely captures all invoked methods in previous executions and handles dynamic features, static reachability analysis over-approximates other potential reachable code from given entry points, improving the robustness of debloated software compared to purely dynamic profiling alone.